Is Adobe Acrobat Redaction Safe? Real Failures Examined

 One of Adobe's most significant limitations is the lack of built-in verification tools.
 After redacting a document, you have no automated way to verify that:

-- All sensitive text has been removed
+- All sensitive text has been removed from content streams

-- Metadata has been cleaned
+- Metadata has been cleaned across all metadata stores

 - Embedded content is secure